literal-life-church/live-streaming-api/README.md

 The Live Streaming API is a subset of a three-part application designed to control the state of one or more live events on [Azure Media Services](https://azure.microsoft.com/en-us/services/media-services/).
 These parts are:

-1. **[Live Streaming API](https://github.com/literal-life-church/live-streaming-api/):** Turn on or off one more live events on Azure Meida Services
+1. **[Live Streaming API](https://github.com/literal-life-church/live-streaming-api/):** Turn on or off one more live events on Azure Media Services
 1. **[Live Streaming Controller](https://github.com/literal-life-church/live-streaming-controller):** A simple tool for the event broadcaster to interface with the Live Streaming API
 1. **[Stream Switch](https://github.com/literal-life-church/stream-switch):** A front-end, viewer application for viewing one or more live streams on a website

 In production, an event broadcaster would use the Live Streaming Controller as a front-end application to call the `/start`, `/stop`, and `/status` endpoints on the Live Streaming API to respectively start the streaming services at the beginning of an event, stop the services at the end, and read the status of these resources at any point before, during, or after.
 All of these calls are authenticated, since they can reveal sensitive information about the state of your resources, or result in a state change, and thus a billing change, on the broadcaster's Azure account.

-A viewer would then go to a website which has the Stream Switch installed to view the event.
+A viewer would then go to a website that has the Stream Switch installed to view the event.
 That application calls the `/locators` endpoint to fetch the streaming URLs from Azure to play inside of an HTML5 video player on the web.
 Since this endpoint intended for public consumption, it is the only endpoint in the application which is not authenticated.

-This portion of the application trio focuses on what is necessary to directly manipulate the state of these services on Azure.
-The collection you are viewing is to document all of the available calls one can make to this service, once it is deployed online.
+This portion of the application trio focuses on what is necessary to manipulate the state of these services on Azure directly.
+The collection you are viewing is to document all of the available calls one can make to this service once it is deployed online.
 It is intended to be published on Azure Functions, although, it could be changed slightly to work on other serverless platforms, such as AWS Lambda.

 Please note that this application is designed to create and destroy resources on Azure in a completely self-contained manner.
 It does not require an administrator to change or manage these resources in any way beyond what is required for the [installation](#Installation).
-Manually changing these resoures in Azure after the application is running may cause interference, resulting in an application malfunction.
-If you want to manually manage your own Media Services resources, it is recommended that you create a seperate Media Services instance and leave the one used by this application to run on its own.
+Manually changing these resources in Azure after the application is running may cause interference, resulting in an application malfunction.
+If you want to manually manage your own Media Services resources, it is recommended that you create a separate Media Services instance and leave the one used by this application to run on its own.

-The impetus of this application was to create an easy way to spin up Media Services resources on Azure before a broadcast, and spin them down again after the broadcast ends.
+The impetus of this application was to create an easy way to spin up Media Services resources on Azure before a broadcast and spin them down again after the show ends.
 This helps minimize unnecessary billing on our Azure account and puts the power of service management into the hands of the broadcaster.
-In an effort to minimize the costs associated with streaming on Azure, note that ALL resources created for live streaming session will be DESTROYED when the application stops them.
+To reduce the costs associated with streaming on Azure, note that ALL resources created for a live streaming session will be DESTROYED when the application stops them.
 That includes the [video buffer stored in the archive window](#LIVE_STREAMING_API_ARCHIVE_WINDOW_LENGTH).
 If you want to retain a copy of your live streaming session, it is recommended that the broadcaster records it locally before shutting down the stream and stopping the media resources.

 ## Basic Definitions

 This project controls two major resource types on Azure Media Services: Streaming Endpoints and Live Events.
 Here are their definitions:

-- **Live Events:** A &quot;channel&quot; which a broadcaster will reuse to publish similar events over and over again.
+- **Live Events:** A channel that a broadcaster will reuse to publish similar events over and over again.
 - **Streaming Endpoint:** The ingest mechanism on Azure Media Services which allows a broadcaster to connect their streaming software of choice, such as [Wirecast](https://www.telestream.net/wirecast/) or [OBS Studio](https://obsproject.com/), and begin sending a live stream.

 ## Installation

 As mentioned before, this application is intended to run on Azure Functions.
-Therefore, the instructions are geared toward the process of installating the API there.
-Overall, there are several major phases to the installation:
+Therefore, the instructions are geared toward the process of installing the API there.
+Overall, there are several significant phases to the installation:

 1. [Setting up the Media Services resources on Azure](#Setting-up-the-Media-Services-Resources-on-Azure)
 1. [Creating the Azure Functions application](#Creating-the-Azure-Functions-Application)